NightBird8080/godot_gameplay_tag_system/README.md

 ### Brief

-- This project is inspired by the GameplayTag system from a certain fantasy engine.
+- This project is inspired by the GameplayTag system from XE engine.
 It can be used alongside a GAS (Game Ability System) or serve as an aid for simpler gameplay mechanics.

 - **Note: The project is still in development, and there may be significant changes in the future.**

 ### Project Purpose

-- To implement a GameplayTag system similar to that of a certain fantasy engine, facilitating the development of other gameplay systems that rely on a tag system.
+- To implement a GameplayTag system similar to that of XE engine, facilitating the development of other gameplay systems that rely on a tag system.

 ### Installation